The Pan-STARRS1 Surveys: The Pan-STARRS System

 Image quality variations between different exposures (and even within a single exposure) result in a stack PSF which can vary discontinuously on small scales.
 PSF photometry and PSF-convolved galaxy model fitting on the stack cannot follow these variations.
 The result is degraded performance in the stack photometry and morphology analysis.
 To avoid this problem, we use the outputs from the ``Static Sky" stage analysis as the input to a ``forced" photometry analysis on each of the input warp images.

-In this analysis, the positions of all objects detected in the stacks are used to measure the PSF photometry of those objects on each of the input warps images, using the appropriate PSF model determined for that position on that warp image.
+In this analysis, the positions of all objects detected in the stacks are used to measure the PSF photometry of those objects on each of the input warps images, using the appropriate PSF model determined for that position on that warp image (Kron and aperture measurements are also made).
 The individual warp measurements are then combined in catalog space (in our photometry databasing system) to determine the mean photometry for each object.

 In this step, input measurements with excessive masking are also excluded from this mean photometry calculation.
 The result is a reliable photometry measurement for all objects down to the detection limits of the stack, as well as the data to study the variability and transient nature of the faintest sources.